Type : Yamaha Grand Concert GC-10M Classical Guitar

 This GC-10M is a stunning guitar both visually and tonally.
 The guitar is in excellent cosmetic & functional shape and has been well taken of and has virtually no play wear.
 It has a few small, pinhead size dings along the edge of the top plate.
 There are some very minor/tiny chips and dings, scratches and swirls marks (just to be on the safe side), not visible at all at first glance.
-The frets are in excellent condition but there are some very light fingering divots on the fingerboard itself.
+The frets are in "minty" condition but there are some very light fingering divots on the fingerboard itself.
 This guitar is constructed of a Honduras Mahogany neck, spruce top, a beautiful dark and dense ebony wood fingerboard and nicely grained rosewood back and sides.
 The guitar plays so light and easy.
 It is a traditional fan bracing.
-It has good volume, tonally rich and complex and smooth with a sweet, clear treble response.
+It's fairy loud, tonally rich and complex and smooth with a sweet, clear treble response.
 Great projection and resonance.
 This is a true professional grade instrument.

 The action setup at 12 fret: 1st string - about 3.5mm, 6th string - about 4mm.

-I have too many guitars, and spending 90% of the time with my '75 Sakazao Nakade No.3000, and the Yamaha GC-10M would be much happier with someone who will spent more time with her.
+I have too many guitars, and spending 90% of the time with my '75 Sakazao Nakade No.3000, and the Yamaha GC-10M would be much happier with someone who can spent more time with her.

 You do not have the required permissions to view the files attached to this post.